Project type: Waste Management and Compost

 Since 2003, GreenTech Romania has been working on increasing the plastic recycling capacity in Buzău, north-east of Bucharest.
 From the once small factory with a capacity of 12, 000 tonnes of plastic recycling per year, a modern business group has developed, which, with a capacity of 100 000 tonnes per year, produces recycled PET flakes, PET strapping and PET granulate.
 These products are used in the automotive and construction sectors and in the manufacture of hygiene products and filters.
-GreenTech’s sister company GreenFiber processes PET flakes into recycled polyester fibres.
-With more than 1,100 jobs, the two companies have become the biggest employers in Buzău, a somewhat underdeveloped region in which the rate of unemployment is twice as high as the national average.
+In 2022, GreenTech merged with their sister company GreenFiber and now also processes PET flakes into recycled polyester fibres.
+With hundreds of jobs, the two companies have become the biggest employers in Buzău, a somewhat underdeveloped region in which the rate of unemployment is twice as high as the national average.

 The work at GreenTech has definitely changed my perception of waste.
 We are not talking about garbage or waste here, but valuable materials and resources.
 It is astounding to see how much we can save through recycling and the extent to which our activities are preventing plastic waste from simply being dumped in landfill sites and polluting our country.